 Jeanne could keep paying the skilled-nursing facility out of her mother’s $300,000 savings until they’re gone.
 But then what?
 Fortunately, there’s a more advantageous approach.

-As the “surviving spouse of a wartime veteran” who has not remarried, Ann can indeed apply for Veterans’ Administration Aid and Attendance benefits.
+Here’s another important Medicaid requirement to keep in mind: if a Medicaid recipient might receive VA benefits, they’re required to apply for them.
+And that’s what Jeanne is required to do on Ann’s behalf.
+As the “surviving spouse of a wartime veteran” who has not remarried, Ann applies for Veterans’ Administration Aid and Attendance benefits.
 These VA elder care benefits are basically the same as the elder care benefits also awarded to both disabled and wartime veterans.

 Ann isn’t required to give up her home to receive these benefits.
 In fact, VA benefits, unlike Medicaid/Medi-Cal, can be used for in-home care—a huge advantage.